5 Marines confirmed dead after their helicopter crashed in Southern California - KVIA

 By Haley Britzky, Andy Rose and Jason Hanna, CNN

-A search continues for five US Marines whose military helicopter was found in Southern California’s Pine Valley this week after it did not arrive at a San Diego base as scheduled.
+(CNN) — Five US Marines have been confirmed dead after their helicopter crashed in a remote area of Southern California during a training flight Tuesday night, according to a news release from their Marine Corps unit.

-The Marines were on a training flight aboard a CH-53E Super Stallion on Tuesday night – flying from Creech Air Force base near Las Vegas to Marine Corps Air Station Miramar in San Diego – but they eventually were “reported overdue,” a Marine Corps unit said Wednesday.
+Efforts are underway to recover their remains, the release said Thursday, after the helicopter – a CH-53E Super Stallion – was reported overdue while en route from Creech Air Force base near Las Vegas to Marine Corps Air Station Miramar in San Diego.

+“These pilots and crewmembers were serving a calling greater than self and were proud to do so,” Maj.
+Gen. Michael J. Borgschulte, commanding general of the 3rd Marine Aircraft Wing, said in a statement Thursday.
+“We will forever be grateful for their call to duty and selfless service.”

+The identities of the Marines will not be released until 24 hours after their families are notified, the 3rd Marine Aircraft Wing said.

 The CH-53E is a heavy-lift helicopter that can move troops and equipment and carry as much as 16 tons of cargo, according to the US Navy.
-The Marines who were aboard the craft are assigned to Heavy Helicopter Squadron 361, Marine Aircraft Group 16, Marines Capt.
-Stephanie Leguizamon said.
+The Marines aboard the craft were assigned to Heavy Helicopter Squadron 361, Marine Aircraft Group 16, Marines Capt.
+Stephanie Leguizamon previously said.

-The Marine Corps was managing the search for the crew in coordination with the San Diego County Sheriff’s Department and other agencies, the Marines said.

 Winds were gusting up to 20 mph Tuesday evening near Pine Valley, and they likely were stronger at higher elevations.
 Radar indicates a heavy band of precipitation swept through the area between 10 p.m.
 Tuesday and 4 a.m.
 Wednesday, with rain at lower elevations and snow at higher elevations.